inercia/cluster-providers/docs/variables.md

 * `SSH_PASSWORD`: the ssh password required for connecting to the nodes of the cluster (will never be provided for machines created in the cloud, only for local environments).

+as well as some features or characteristics of the cluster, like:

+* IS_SAME_REGISTRY: uses the same registry

 Example for LXC:

 ```console